Nen language (Papuan): Argument structure and valency

 The arguments get the following case marking: the subject − ergative, the direct object − absolutive, and the indirect object − dative.
 In a trivalent predicate, the indirect object argument (semantically, recipient) is cross-referenced in the verb by the undergoer prefix.

 Causative

-The causative is got by the adding of the meaning 'cause (motion/trajectory) through sustained contact (carrying, leading etc.)' to the middle verbs.
-Prefix /wa-/ in the verb expresses the meaning and the causer and causee are reflected by the ergative and absolutive cases, respectively.
+Middle verbs form their causative using a prefix //wa-//, which may be glossed 'to cause (motion/trajectory) through sustained contact (carrying, leading etc.)'.
+The resulting form follows ergative syntax.

 Benefactive

 Beneficiary is expressed by the undergoer prefix.